WSVN: Influence on the industry

 The most notable imitation of WSVN came from within.
 In April 1993, Sunbeam purchased WHDH-TV, then Boston's CBS affiliate, from David Mugar for $215 million.
 Former Massachusetts governor Michael Dukakis, a part-time Florida resident, publicly protested the sale, referring to WSVN's newscasts as "a collection of the bizarre, tragic and bloody".
 Ed Ansin's brother Ron, who previously served in Dukakis's cabinet, arranged a dinner between the two as a mediator.
 After the deal closed, Cheatwood was appointed as vice president of news for both stations; Cheatwood stressed WHDH would not become a direct copy of WSVN but hold a style unique to the market, saying a philosophy for newscasts is "not a franchise you can lift and open like a Kentucky Fried Chicken down the street."
 Long the third-rated news service in Boston, WHDH became the market leader by the end of the decade, prompting the more traditional WBZ-TV and WCVB-TV to incorporate tabloid elements into their newscasts.

 WSVN's success also signaled an industry trend to increase local news production, particularly as a way to stand out against stiffer competition from cable.
-This included coverage of national and international stories, formerly material seen as network-exclusive, with WSVN dispatching crews to report on the Waco siege, a train wreck in Alabama, and the assault of Nancy Kerrigan.
+This included coverage of national and international stories, formerly material seen as network-exclusive, with WSVN dispatching crews to report on the Waco siege, an Amtrak derailment in Alabama, and the assault of Nancy Kerrigan.
 In the wake of Today in Floridas success, Fox-owned stations began launching their own local morning shows including Good Day New York and Good Day L.A., while KCAL-TV in Los Angeles debuted a three-hour prime time newscast.
-Fox president Lucie Salhany described WSVN as "the station of the future" and said it can be a model for newscasts on other Fox affiliates.
-Fox's 1994 groupwide affiliation agreement with New World Communications saw multiple long-tenured, large-market "Big Three" affiliates switching to Fox between 1994 and 1996, furthering the news production boom; Ball State University professor Bob Papper estimated between 1,500 to 2,000 jobs were created nationwide, with the possibility of thousands more jobs among older Fox affiliates yet to create or expand their news services.
-By 1994, WSVN was generating more revenue that it ever had with NBC thanks to increased control over programming and local advertising via Fox's limited prime time schedule, which was regarded as a factor in the Fox-New World pact.
+Fox president Lucie Salhany described WSVN as "the station of the future" and said it could be a model for newscasts on other Fox affiliates.
+Fox's 1994 groupwide affiliation agreement with New World Communications saw multiple long-tenured, large-market "Big Three" affiliates switching to Fox between 1994 and 1996, furthering the news production boom; Ball State University professor Bob Papper estimated between 1,500 and 2,000 jobs were created nationwide, with the possibility of thousands more jobs among older Fox affiliates yet to create or expand their news services.
+By 1994, WSVN was generating more revenue than it ever had with NBC thanks to increased control over programming and local advertising via Fox's limited prime time schedule, which was regarded as a factor in the Fox-New World pact.

 When Fox launched Fox News in 1996, WSVN reporter Shepard Smith was hired as its lead reporter; by 1999, Smith was anchoring Fox Report, the channel's nightly flagship newscast, which focused on a high story count, tight writing, and a flashy presentation.